 I’m going to make you travel in Africa, specifically in Gabon with a simple and delicious recipe that will seduce, for sure, children and adults.
 The main ingredient may require you to go in “specialized” stores.

 The Odika is a sauce made from the fruit of acacias that looks like a wild mango with cocoa taste.
-Called the ‘native chocolate’, seeds are cooks.
+Called the ‘native chocolate’, seeds are cooked.
 Once warm they are pounded.
 Then, it forms a compact block which can be stored easily, so just grate it to make the famous chocolate sauce.

 Back to our recipe.
 To achieve it, you need: